UnicornJin/BT4222LLM4Rec/README.md

 #### Prepare the checkpoints

-We have prepared the pre-training and fine-tuning checkpoints, you can download from:
+We have prepared the pre-training and fine-tuning checkpoints, you can download from: [Google Drive](https://drive.google.com/drive/folders/1FW7K87cfu2fERMa-vLOqM_feotexUDzB?usp=sharing)

 And put them under:
 ```